Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have done some research on encryption techniques and contributed in noting the points that we need to update the data management plan.

-Today I had a meeting with mentor regarding the updates of data management plan and drafted those points.
+Today I had a meeting with mentor regarding the updates of data management plan and drafted those points. <hr>

+10/23/2024 -<br>
+I have done some  research on push notification services for appointment reminders in telemedicine and Studied multi-user video conferencing frameworks for telemedicine consultations.